namercha/read-and-write-files-python/README.md

 # read-and-write-files-python
-Small program to read and write riles
+This exercise is to read a file, write changes to another rile.